AKABORMEHDI/OPENCV/README.md

 # OPENCV
 opencv-python

-in this Recognition we will know some operations and modifications are we can do to an image or videos
+in this Recognition we will know some operations and modifications are we can do to an image or videos and the code to detect faces

 upload image or video